privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 log / query id used in an adtech's non TEE based systems and if available can help the adtech trace the ad request log in Bidding and Auction servers and map with the logs in their non TEE based systems.

-If required, logs from adtech's code can be made available in debug mode.
+Logs from adtech's code can be made available in debug mode.

 #### Production build